 - Attend drop-ins to discuss questions, or post their question on the discussion forum

 In addition students will be given:

-- a weekly homework quiz (part of the assessment),
+- a weekly homework quiz (part of the assessment)

-- assigned reading and
+- assigned reading

-How to approach your research methods training
+How to approach your data analysis training

 Try to keep up with the course material, be inquisitive, and do not be afraid to ask questions.
 You will love this course as you will then have the skills to summarise large data into meaningful insights.